NeuralTrust/docs.neuraltrust.ai/docs/trusttest/key-concepts/testsets.md

 sidebar_position: 3
 ---

-# TestSets
+# Testsets

-TestSets are a fundamental component of the NeuralTrust platform that enable you to create and manage collections of test cases for AI model evaluation.
-Each TestSet contains multiple query-response pairs, where each pair consists of:
+Testsets are a fundamental component of the NeuralTrust platform that enable you to create and manage collections of test cases for AI model evaluation.
+Each test set contains multiple query-response pairs, where each pair consists of:

 - **Query**: The prompt or input that will be sent to the LLM (e.g., "What is the capital of France?")
 - **Expected Response**: The correct or desired response that the LLM should provide (e.g., "The capital of France is Paris.")